weston/Rubiks-Cube-MCMC/README.md

 It will generate a scramble for it to solve, and then begin searching for a solution.

-#Example solutons found by RubikMCMC.py
+#Example solutions found by RubikMCMC.py
 4/29/2015
 Given pretty short scrambles for now...